DavidMetzIMT/eit_app/README.md

 `eit_app` is **a python-based, open-source framework for Electrical Impedance Tomography (EIT) reconstruction.**

-using a Sciospec EIT_device from the compagny Sciospec
+using a Sciospec EIT32-device from the compagny Sciospec